USCGC Point White: History

 After delivery in 1961, Point White was assigned a homeport of New London, Connecticut, where she served as a law enforcement and search and rescue patrol boat.

 At the request of the United States Navy, in October 1965, she was alerted for service in South Vietnam and assigned to Coast Guard Squadron One in support of Operation Market Time along with 8 other Point class cutters.
-While the crew completed overseas training and weapons qualifications at Coast Guard Island and Camp Parks, California, Point White was loaded onto a merchant ship, and transported to Subic Bay, Philippines arriving in January 1966 where she was refitted for combat service.
+While the crew completed overseas training and weapons qualifications at Coast Guard Island and Camp Parks, California, Point White was loaded onto a merchant ship, the Pioneer Myth and transported to Subic Bay, Philippines arriving in January 1966 where she was refitted for combat service.
 Shipyard modifications included installation of new single-sideband radio equipment, additional floodlights, small arms lockers, bunks, additional sound-powered phone circuits, and the addition of 4 M2 machine guns.
 The original Oerlikon 20 mm cannon was replaced with a combination over-under .50 caliber machine gun/81mm trigger fired mortar that had been developed by the Coast Guard for service in Vietnam.
 For service in Vietnam, two officers were added to the crew complement to add seniority to the crew in the mission of interdicting vessels at sea.

 Point White was assigned to Division 13 of Squadron One to be based at Cat Lo Naval Base near Vung Tau, along with USCGC Point Cypress, USCGC Point Grace, USCGC Point Hudson, USCGC Point Jefferson, USCGC Point Kennedy, USCGC Point League, USCGC Point Partridge and USCGC Point Slocum.
 After sea trials, the Division left Subic Bay for Cat Lo on 19 February 1966 in the company of USS Forster, their temporary support ship.
 They arrived at their new duty station on 23 February and began patrolling the coastal waters near the Rung Sat Special Zone.
 Duty consisted of boarding Vietnamese junks to search for contraband weapons and ammunition and check the identification papers of persons on board.

 On the night of 9 March 1966 Point White was patrolling the Soài Rạp River in the Rung Sat Special Zone and surprised a Viet Cong (VC) junk crossing the river.
 Upon receiving machine gun fire from the junk, Point White returned fire and rammed the junk, causing it to explode and partially sinking it.
 After rescuing four of the VC crew from drowning, it was determined that one of the survivors was the commanding officer of the local training camp.
 After recovering from extensive burns the man later provided valuable intelligence about VC operations in the Rung Sat.